 Refers to lengthy low intensity exercise that lasts longer than 2-3 minutes, like 30 minute jog.
 LIIT taps into the aerobic energy system which has the ability to break down more than one energy source; fats, sugars, carbohydrates and protein.
 Aerobic system requires oxygen for functioning.
 You would not be able to perform a long-term exercise like HIIT, without the supply of oxygen.
 Unlike HIIT, LIIT burns fat during exercise and has little effect post-workout.
 It does increase your metabolism but not as much HIIT.

 Exercising with weights and gradual weight overload.
 Weight training is great for fat loss, toning and building muscle, and maintain lean muscle mass.
 Why would you want to lift weights if you are trying to lose weight?
-1lbs of muscle burns an around an extra 60 calories per day at rest creating a larger caloric deficit thus helping you burn more fat quicker.
-The fastest way to actually burn fat is to build muscle first and then shed fat, you won’t look pretty during the process as of course, when you build muscle you should be eating at excess calories therefore, you will gain fat as well as muscle.
-But once you gained all the muscle you desire, shedding fat is like riding a bike; fast and easy.
-The choice is yours, if you just want to lose weight then caloric deficit will suffice.Crucial steps to fat loss!
-Click To Tweet
+As you’ve read earlier, 1lbs of muscle burns around an extra 60 calories per day at rest creating a larger caloric deficit thus helping you burn more fat quicker.
+The fastest way to actually burn fat is to build muscle first and then shed fat, you won’t look pretty during the process of course because you’ll also gain fat but the end outcome is THE BEST!

 - This refers to monitoring how your body is reacting to what you are currently doing.
 If you are eating at a caloric deficit to lose weight, the best way to monitor your weight loss is using scales.
 It is recommended to weigh yourself every day in the morning after you have been to the ladies / boys room and take an average over the week to determine the most accurate weight loss.
 Why not weigh yourself at the end of the week every week?
 Well your body weight fluctuates every single day, this may be due to water retention, and foods consumed the previous day or even your bowel movements.